 All governmental fund financial statements are reported using a current financial resources measurement focus on a modified accrual basis of accounting.
 Under the modified accrual basis of accounting, revenues, except for certain grant revenues, are recognized in the accounting period in which they become both measurable and available to finance expenditures of the current period.
 Available means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period, considered to be sixty days.
 When grant terms provide that the expenditure of resources is the prime factor for determining eligibility for federal, state, and other grant resources, revenue is recognized at the time the expenditure is made.
 Under the modified accrual basis of accounting, expenditures are generally recorded when the related fund liability is incurred.
-However, principal and interest on general long-term debt is recorded as expenditures only when payment is due.
+However, expenditures related to the pension, deferred inflows, and deferred outflows are only recorded when due.